 Once you’ve located your OBDII port, just plug the adapter right in.
-Typically you won’t need to manually pair your device with the adapter.
+Typically you won’t need to pair your device with the adapter manually.
 If you do, the pairing code is available in the product manual or on the company’s website.

 Which diagnostic apps work best with these OBDII scan tools?

 There are a wide array of options that work wonderfully with all three of these devices.
-Torque is an especially popular app that applies to a wide range of vehicles.
+Torque is a top-rated app that applies to a wide range of vehicles.
 Many manufacturers also make their own diagnostic software, such as FORScan for Fords and BimmerCode for BMWs.

 Since all of these devices support a wide range of apps, the best approach is to find the right OBDII diagnostic software for your vehicle.
 You can then check to see which of these adapters works best with that program.